codehubasa/FloraFix/README.md

 🌿 FloraFix – Diagnose, Treat, and Thrive

-It is  AI-powered plant disease detection platform integrating modern Artificial Intelligence with Ayurvedic wisdom for sustainable agriculture in India.
+It is an AI-powered plant disease detection platform integrating modern Artificial Intelligence with Ayurvedic wisdom for sustainable agriculture in India.

 📌 Overview